 Experiment using the information above.
-Work out what chords are in different keys, assign the chords to their relative roman numerals and begin arranging them in various orders to start writing your own chord progressions.
+Additionally, work out what chords are in different keys, assign the chords to their relative roman numerals and begin arranging them in various orders to start writing your own chord progressions.

 There are four main cadences, all with different sounds fit for different purposes.

 Furthermore, most songs utilise a perfect cadence, especially at the end to signify a finish.
-In Jazz chord progressions, this is often extended to a ii – V – I. The addition of chord ii makes for a stronger resolution to chord I.
+In Jazz chord progressions, this is often extended to a ii – V – I. Moreover, the addition of chord ii makes for a stronger resolution to chord I.

-A plagal cadence occurs when chord IV resolves to chord I. This is often heard in church music over ‘Amen’.
+Next, a plagal cadence occurs when chord IV resolves to chord I. This is often heard in church music over ‘Amen’.

 An imperfect cadence happens when a progression ends on chord V and doesn’t resolve back to chord I.

-Experiment with different cadences in your songs for extra suspense or smooth resolution.
+Finally, experiment with different cadences in your songs for extra suspense or smooth resolution.